Professor of Psychology calls on Government to give clearer advice to parents around Covid-19

 A leading psychology professor has called on the Government to give clearer advice on Covid-19 to parents, following comments from the Minister for Education that parents should reconsider hosting or attending children's parties and play dates.

-Orla Muldoon, who is also a member of NPHET's communications advisory group told Morning Ireland that contradictions in the Government's recommendations is making it difficult for parents to trust the advice given to curb the rise in infections.
+Orla Muldoon, who is also a member of NPHET's communications advisory group told Morning Ireland on Friday 19, that contradictions in the Government's recommendations is making it difficult for parents to trust the advice given to curb the rise in infections.

 The University of Limerick professor said: